Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

-A supply network is a cluster of suppliers or vendors that helps an organization add value for customers by producing or delivering a product.
+A supplier network is a group of suppliers or vendors that works together to helps an organization add value for customers by producing or delivering a product.

 It gives organizations numerous options from which they can select suppliers according to their preferences such as product, prices, and location.
 Thus, it reduces costs and increases the profits of organizations.